 This course is intended for students in the command and control program.
-It provides an introduction to intelligence systems and products which support command decision making, an overview of Soviet command and control concepts and practices required for an appreciation of the significance of intelligence reporting, an insight into intelligence procedures to provide perpective for operational security planning, and material on Soviet intelligence organizations and capabilities.
-PREREQUISITES: TOP SECRET clearance with eligibility for SI/SAO, U.S. Citizenship.
+It provides an introduction to intelligence systems and products which support command decision making, an overview of Soviet command and control concepts and practices required for an appreciation of the significance of intelligence reporting, an insight into intelligence procedures to provide perspective for operational security planning, and material on Soviet intelligence organizations and capabilities.
+PREREQUISITES: TOP SECRET clearance with eligibility for SI/ SAO, U.S. Citizenship.

-NS 3078 The Politics of National and Global Economic Relations (4-0).
+NS 3078 The Politics of Global Economic Relations (4-0).

 An integrated analysis on the economic and political factors that together determine national and international economic arrangements.
 The student first addresses the general principles of public finance as a prerequisite for the analysis of budgets, and policy priorities in specific countries and areas.
-The second portion of the course is concerned with the basic differences between socialist, capitalist and market economic systems.
 The remainder of the course is concerned with the changing world economic order, including issues such as trade, aid, multi-national corporations, technology and strategic resources.

-NS 3164 Comparative Ideologies (4-0).
+NS 3079 Political and Economic Determinants of National Power (4-0).